 How To Create A Contact Form With Elementor

 Wait!
 What?
-I need the paid version of Elementor?
-Yes, and no. First, we’re going to show you with the core Elementor contact widget, which is only available in Elementor Pro, and then we’ll show you alternative options, including free ones.
+Do I need the paid version of Elementor?
+Yes, and no. First, we’re going to show you the core Elementor contact widget, which is only available in Elementor Pro, and then we’ll show you alternative options, including free ones.

 Step 1: Adding the Elementor Contact Widget to Your Page